-Vyawahare and Chatterjee (2020) also state that cyberbullying impacts male victims and perpetrators because they become more aggressive and get addicted to alcohol consumption or cigarette smoking, whereas female victimization results in internalizing behaviors, such as ideation, isolation, depression, or suicide attempt.
+Vyawahare and Chatterjee (2020) also state that cyberbullying impacts male victims and perpetrators because they become more aggressive and get addicted to alcohol consumption or cigarette smoking, whereas female victimization results in internalizing behaviors, such as ideation, isolation, depression, or suicide attempts.
 Through social networks, many teenagers, as well as adults, are suffering from cyberbullying.
 Almost 50% of the youth in the United States have admitted to being bullied.
 Nevertheless, these victims usually hide their victimization for different reasons.
 Teenagers or adolescents fear that the device may be taken away from them.
 Adults are embarrassed to acknowledge that they are being bullied and fear being misunderstood by their peers or family members.
-Hence, identifying and reporting cyberbullying is vital to find victims and taking action to cure them.
+Hence, identifying and reporting cyberbullying is vital for identifying victims and taking action to cure them.
 It is also required to save society from the damage cyberbullying is causing (Vyawahare & Chatterjee, 2020).

-Cyberbullying is particularly problematic because as schools, parents, and communities attempt to combat it, perpetrators find new and creative ways to victimize others through the use of evolving technologies (e.g., new cell phone apps, social networking websites, and messaging programs) (Goodboy & Martin, 2015).
+Cyberbullying is particularly problematic because as schools, parents, and communities attempt to combat it, perpetrators find new and creative ways to victimize others through the use of evolving technologies (e.g., new cell phone apps, social networking websites, and messaging programs; Goodboy & Martin, 2015).
 Cyberbullying is a prevalent problem affecting between 20% and 40% of youths, typically via mobile phones and the Internet.
-Cyberbullying is communicated using text messages, website postings, emails, pictures, and video clips that attempt to harass, denigrate, impersonate, or ostracize others.
+Cyberbullying is carried out using text messages, website postings, emails, pictures, and video clips that attempt to harass, denigrate, impersonate, or ostracize others.
 Students report varying motivations for cyberbullying, including revenge, jealousy, boredom, and seeking (Goodboy & Martin, 2015).

-Cyberbullying harms many aspects, such as educational functioning and mental health.
-Regarding educational functioning, cyberbullying victims showed an increase in school absences and a decrease in concentration, educational achievement, and performance.
-Next, cyberbullying victims also showed higher levels of anxiety, increased symptoms of depression, suicide ideation, self-harm, and suicide attempts.
+Cyberbullying harms victims in many ways, including educational functioning and mental health.
+Regarding educational functioning, cyberbullying victims show an increase in school absences and a decrease in concentration, educational achievement, and performance.
+They also show higher levels of anxiety, increased symptoms of depression, suicide ideation, self-harm, and suicide attempts than their peers.
 The undesirable effects of cyberbullying are also evident in reactive aggression, instrumental aggression, depression, and somatic symptoms.
-Mental health problems, drug abuse, and low self-esteem in both victims and perpetrators of cyberbullying were also found (Safaria et al., 2020).
+Mental health problems, drug abuse, and low self-esteem in both victims and perpetrators of cyberbullying have also been also found (Safaria et al., 2020).

-Another form of cyberbullying was advanced by Ehman and Gross (2019), who contended that there does not exist a specific name for the subset of cyberbullying behaviors that are sexual.
+Another form of cyberbullying was advanced by Ehman and Gross (2019), who contend that there does not exist a specific name for the subset of cyberbullying behaviors that are sexual.
 They defined sexual cyberbullying as "any sexually aggressive or coercive behavior facilitated through the use of electronic media (i.e., text messages, social networking sites, cell phone applications, etc.)" (Ehman & Gross, 2019, p.
 80).

 Not much differently than cyberbullying, victims of cyber aggression may experience various negative emotions (e.g., anger, sad, depression, and afraid), some psychiatric and psychosomatic problems (e.g., insomnia, headaches, substance abuse, and eating disorders), several social function disorders (e.g., high level of social anxiety, poor concentration, and losing interest in things), and suicidal ideation (Zhang & Zhao, 2020).
 Victims also reported receiving little or no support from friends or authorities.
 Although the population generally underestimates the severity of online abuse and its impact on victims, individuals differ in terms of how abusive incidents are interpreted (Scott et al., 2020).